Quantum Bayes Classifiers and Their Application in Image Classification: Bayes classifier

 \section{Bayes classifier}

 A Bayes classifier is a statistical classifier based on Bayes' theorem.
 It considers selecting the optimal category label based on probabilities and misclassification losses, assuming that all relevant probabilities are known.
-Suppose the feature of a sample data is $X=\{x_1, x_2, \cdots, x_n\}$, and the set of class labels is $Y=\{y_1, y_2, \cdots, x_N\}$.
+Suppose the feature of a sample data is $X=\{x_1, x_2, \cdots, x_i, \cdots, x_n\}$ with $x_i$ is an \textit{attribute} of $X$, and the set of class labels is $Y=\{y_1, y_2, \cdots, y_i, \cdots, y_N\}$.
 Based on the \textit{posterior probability} $P (y_i|X)$, the expected loss of classifying the sample with feature $X$ as $y_i$ is defined as \cite{Zhou-423}

 where $\lambda_{ij}$ is the misclassification loss.
 The Bayes classifier attempts to correctly classify new samples with minimal misclassification loss based on the distribution pattern of existing samples.
 The optimal Bayes classifier can be denoted as